Microsoft pushes a new preview of Windows 11 in the Dev Channel with minor changes.

 Initially released on November 20, 1985, Windows is a graphical user interface operating system from Microsoft Corporation.
-Throughout the years, Windows has gone a number of major releases, including the most popular Windows XP, Windows 7, Windows 8.1, and now Windows 10, which was globally released on July 29, 2015.
+Windows has gone a number of major releases throughout the years, including the most popular Windows XP, Windows 7, Windows 8.1, and now Windows 10, which was globally released on July 29, 2015.

 Windows is available for desktop PCs, laptops, tablets, phones, and IoT (Internet of Things) devices.

 Every Windows-related article, including news and how-to guides, can be found in this section.

 - Windows 10 20H2 (Release date end of 2020)

 - Windows 10 version 2004 (May 2020 Update)